ixd-teaching/body-detection/README.md

 The important classes and objects in the framework are:

 *Class BodyStream*
-Bodystream load and sets up the model by hooking it up to the webcam via the video element.
-When setup and started it emits continously data on bodies found in snapshots of the videostream via the event 'bodiesDetected'.
+Bodystream loads and sets up the model by hooking it up to the webcam via the video element.
+When first setup and started it will emit  data on bodies found in snapshots of the videostream continously via the event 'bodiesDetected'.

 *Class Bodies*
 Bodies contain all data and methods with regard to bodies detected in one video snapshot.